OneLogin

 1. Navigate to the Single Sign-On screen in Crowdcontrol and scroll to the SAML Settings section.

-2. Specify in the information you had notes from OneLogin in the earlier section.
+2. Specify the OneLogin information that you noted in the earlier step.

 saml-settings